Ownfos/cpp-tips/README.md

 private:
     // It doesn't make much sense to talk about linkage of non-static member variables.
-    // They are discussed on instance level not translation unit level.
+    // They are discussed on instance level, not translation unit level.
     //
     // Think of these two declarations in a header file:
     //     extern External e1;